Hasmonean dynasty: The last Hasmoneans

-Hyrcanus II had been held by the Parthians since 40 BCE.
-For four years, until 36 BCE, he lived amid the Babylonian Jews, who paid him every mark of respect.
-In that year Herod, who feared that Hyrcanus might induce the Parthians to help him regain the throne, invited him to return to Jerusalem.
-The Babylonian Jews warned him in vain.
-Herod received him with every mark of respect, assigning him the first place at his table and the presidency of the state council, while awaiting an opportunity to get rid of him.
-As the last remaining Hasmonean, Hyrcanus was too dangerous a rival for Herod.
-In the year 30 BCE, charged with plotting with the King of Arabia, Hyrcanus was condemned and executed.
+Hyrcanus II had been held by the Parthians since 40 BC.
+For four years he lived amid the Babylonian Jews, who paid him every mark of respect.
+However, in 36 BC Herod, who feared that the last remaining male Hasmonean might gain the support of the Parthians to retake the throne, invited him to return to Jerusalem.
+The Babylonian Jews warned him in vain as Herod received him with every mark of respect, assigning him the first place at his table and the presidency of the state council, while awaiting an opportunity to get rid of him.
+As a Hasmonean, Hyrcanus was too dangerous a rival for Herod.
+In the year 30 BC, charged with plotting with the King of Arabia, Hyrcanus was condemned and executed.

-The later Herodian rulers Agrippa I and Agrippa II both had Hasmonean blood, as Agrippa I's father was Aristobulus IV, son of Herod by Mariamne I, but they were not direct male descendants, unless Herod was understood as a Hasmonean as per the following synthesis:
+The later Herodian rulers Agrippa I and Agrippa II both had Hasmonean blood, as Agrippa I's father was Aristobulus IV, son of Herod by Mariamne I, but they were not direct male descendants.
+The Hasmoneans did not have defined rules for succession and Agrippa was viewed as legitimate via his grandmother, Mariamne I.

-According to Josephus, Herod was also of Maccabean descent: